Agent5055/Vibe_Coding_hackathon_2025/PERFORMANCE_FUNCTIONALITY_REPORT.md

 - Rich text editor with markdown support, headings, lists, code blocks, quotes
 - Interactive checklists with task items that can be checked/unchecked
 - Each note includes: title, body content, tags, keywords, timestamps, isPinned flag
-- Pin important notes to keep them at the top
+- Pin important notes to keep them at the top (works in all view modes)
+- Double-click any note to view in read-only mode with full metadata
 - Automatic keyword extraction with weighted headings (3x importance)
-- Real-time word count and reading time calculation (200 words/min)
+- Dynamic word count and reading time with HTML tag stripping (200 words/min)
 - Full-text search across all note content
-- Daily Note quick access for journaling
+- Daily Note quick access for journaling with pre-filled templates

 **How to use:**
 1. Click "New Note" or "Daily Note" button in header